mickaelsilva/chewBBACA_tutorial/README.md

 ## Objective
 The objective of this tutorial is to illustrate the complete workflow of a chewBBACA pipeline for creating a wgMLST and a cgMLST schema for a colection of 712 _Streptococcus agalactiae_ genomes (32 complete genomes and 680 assemblies deposited on the Sequence Read Archive) by providing step-by-step instructions and displaying the obtained outputs.

-All information about NCBI genomes used in this example is on the .tsv file inside the genomes folder, view file [here](https://github.com/mickaelsilva/chewBBACA_tutorial/blob/master/genomes/NCBI_genomes_proks.Sagalactiae_allGenomes.2016_08_03.tsv).
+All information about NCBI genomes used in this example is on the [.tsv file] (https://github.com/mickaelsilva/chewBBACA_tutorial/blob/master/genomes/NCBI_genomes_proks.Sagalactiae_allGenomes.2016_08_03.tsv). inside the `genomes` folder.

+The setup is done by the following steps
+1. do a `git clone https://github.com/mickaelsilva/chewBBACA_tutorial.git` to download the entire repository in the folder of your choice
+2. `cd chewBBACA_tutorial/' to enter the dir
+3. `unzip genomes/complete_genomes.zip` to extract all the complete genomes files. a directory named complete_genomes will be available at `chewBBACA tutorial/`

 [comment]: <> (Create chewbbaca-tutorial git)

 ## Schema creation